 Why do we call them special functions?
 First, they start with a dot.
 Normal functions aren’t allowed to start with special characters.
-Second, they can only be used on a record that actually has a label that matches the name of a special function.
-Let’s try using them to access a value in a record that doesn’t have the same labels.
+Second, they can only be used on a record that actually has a field that matches the name of the special function.
+Let’s try using them to access a field in a record that doesn’t have the same name.

 .name though?
-Both records have a label called
+Both records have a field called

 That works because